Alexander McQueen's DNA Cloned For New Fashion Line — Without His Brand's Blessing

 While the project appears to have been mostly cleared of legal issues, the ethics are still coming into question.
 (Art critic Jonathan Jones weighed in on one side of the issue of using human leather in a column for The Guardian, while Gorjanc herself addressed the other in an interview with The Telegraph.)
 Approved, ethical, or not, one thing hasn't changed about this project: the ick factor.

-We have reached out to Alexander McQueen for comment, and will update our story when we hear back.
+We have reached out to Alexander McQueen, and will update our story when we hear back.

 This story was originally published on July 12, 2016.